About

 2020

-Fellowship for Enlightenment research at the Interdisciplinary Center for Research into European Enlightenment at Martin Luther University Halle-Wittenberg
+Fellowship for research on the Enlightenment at the Interdisciplinary Center for European Enlightenment Studies at Martin-Luther-Universität Halle-Wittenberg

 2020

-Submission and defense of the dissertation Poetics of the hummingbird.
-Methods of short travel prose by Gabriela Mistral, Mário de Andrade and Henri Michaux.
-Supervision: Prof. Dr. Helmut Pfeiffer (Humboldt University of Berlin), Prof. Dr. Susanne Zepp (Free University of Berlin), Prof. Dr. Jörg Dünne (Humboldt University of Berlin), grade: summa cum laude
+Submission and defense of PhD thesis Hummingbird Poetics.
+Latin American Travel Writing (Gabriela Mistral, Mário de Andrade, and Henri Michaux).
+Supervisors: Prof. Dr. Helmut Pfeiffer (Humboldt University of Berlin), Prof. Dr. Susanne Zepp (University of Duisburg-Essen), grade: summa cum laude

 2017 - 2020